(in partnership with Imperial College London)

 A supervisor from Imperial College London will support you in developing activities and partnerships to inspire young minds.

-As a member of the programme you will gain access to a strong network of colleagues within schools and universities who will help shape the future of science education.
+As a member of the programme you will gain access to a strong network of colleagues within schools and universities who will help shape the future of science or mathematics education.

 How to Apply